The short version

-When I was in college, not getting laid, my roommate and I would often talk about what a lot of straight guys talk about at that point in their life (and any time in life): women.
-We spent unthinkable hours dissecting which attributes we wanted in a partner.
+When I was in college, my roommate and I would spend unthinkable hours dissecting which attributes we wanted in a partner.
 I remember scouring Facebook for any girl that liked my favorite band at the time, Mogwai.
-If they were into the thundering, planet-crushing chaos of Mogwai, I reasoned, we’d be a perfect match.
+If she was into the thundering, planet-crushing carnage of Mogwai, I reasoned, we’d be a perfect match.

 We often came around to the questions: What major would your ideal woman study?
 What majors would be a total buzzkill dealbreaker?

-To the second question, for me, I declared “Economics,” or sometimes “Business.”
+To the second question, I declared “Economics,” or sometimes “Business.”

 In my mind, people focused on business and economics were the worst of the worst.
 They wanted to make money by any means necessary, completely detached from their humanity and the planet.
 They were going to spend their lives holed up in some cubicle or corner office looking at spreadsheets and lining their pockets to the detriment of everyone else.
 They were the problem, not the solution.

-I sensed on some level that economists were the ultimate bullshitters, on par with the worst of religious zealots, spewing their beliefs as facts with little to no basis for their claims.
+And I sensed on some level that economists were the ultimate bullshitters, on par with the worst of religious zealots, spewing their beliefs as facts with little to no basis for their claims.
+They claimed they were social scientists, but they were too often simply ideologues.

 Well, part of me was just totally wrong.